Betty Anderson: Season 1

 In the TV series, Betty was more prominent.
 She was the daughter of Julie Anderson and George Anderson.
 Growing up, Betty dealt with the unstable marriage of her parents; her father was an abusive alcoholic.
 She was in love with Rodney Harrington, who was her boyfriend from an upper-class family that disapproved of her.
 Life seemed to be fortunate, although she felt the competition between her and Allison MacKenzie, whom Rodney also felt attracted to.
 Their relationship is furthermore endangered by her mother Julie's affair with Rodney's father Leslie Harrington, which Rodney found difficult to deal with, as did Betty, who despised her mother when finding out.
 After they had already broken up, Betty found out through Michael Rossi that she was pregnant of Rodney.
 Instead of coming clean in hope for support, Betty refused to confide this in anyone but Michael and her mother.
-She was afraid too tell Rodney about her pregnancy, because she feared that he would think that she would be trapping him into a relationship.
+She was afraid to tell Rodney about her pregnancy, because she feared that he would think that she would be trapping him into a relationship.

 Soon after, she told Rodney the truth about her pregnancy, and Rodney, shocked, accidentally caused a car accident, during which Betty suffered a miscarriage.
 Fearing to lose Rodney, she pretended she was still pregnant to trick him into marrying her.
 They rushed into a marriage, which angered both the Harrington and Anderson family.
 Betty felt guilty about lying to Rodney about her fake pregnancy, but George assured her that she was doing it for the best.
 She is taken into the Harrington house, where she has trouble to become accepted by the family.
 Leslie asked Dr. Robert Morton to check up on her, and he found out about the miscarriage.
 He confronted Betty with this, which pressured her into telling the truth to Rodney.
 They got into a major fight, which led Betty to wanting to leave town for Boston.
 Instead, she stayed to save her marriage, despite Leslie's attempts to convince Rodney to divorce her.
-It did not work, though, and after she realized that they were no longer in love with each other, she left town for New York without informing anyone.

-Meanwhile, her parents broke up, for which Betty blamed her mother.
+It did not work, though, and after she realized that they were no longer in love with each other, she left town for New York without informing anyone.Meanwhile, her parents broke up, for which Betty blamed her mother.
 In New York, she befriended Sharon Purcell, a wild party girl with a scandalous past.
 Sharon pressured Betty into going out with a married man, Roy Roberts.
 Betty was reluctant to do so, and freaked out when he forced himself upon her.
 After she was informed that her father was taken into a sanatorium, Betty returned to Peyton Place and granted Rodney an annulment on condition that Leslie paid George's medical bills.
 Drama quickly continued as Betty found out that Leslie had hired a private investigator to spy on her in New York.
 The contents of the report was a major story throughout the entire show, with conflicts of its reliability as the main issue.